livekit/agents/README.md

 ### What happens when I SIGTERM a worker?

 The orchestration system was designed for production use cases.
-Unlike the typical web server, an agent is a stateful program, so it's important that a worker can't be terminated while it's managing any active agents.
+Unlike the typical web server, an agent is a stateful program, so it's important that a worker isn't terminated while active sessions are ongoing.

 When calling SIGTERM on a worker, the worker will signal to LiveKit server that it no longer wants additional jobs.
 It will also auto-reject any new job requests that get through before the server signal is received.
 The worker will remain alive while it manages any agents connected to rooms.